Country Specific Restrictions

 For all liquid medications, a doctor's prescription would be helpful.
 However, it is not mandatory to carry a prescription.

+The following restrictions on the carriage of liquids and medicines in hand baggage will be applicable for all flights departing from airports across UK.
 Guests may carry small quantities of liquids, but only within separate containers each of which with a capacity not greater than 100 ml.

-These containers must be brought to the airport contained in a single, transparent, re-sealable plastic bag, which itself must not exceed 1 litre in capacity (approximately 20cms x 20cms).The contents of the plastic bag must fit comfortably and the bag sealed.
+These containers must be brought to the airport in a single, transparent, re-sealable plastic bag, which itself must not exceed 1 litre in capacity (approximately 20cms x 20cms).The contents of the plastic bag must fit comfortably and the bag should be sealed.
 Each passenger may carry only one such bag of liquids.

 The bag must be presented for examination at the airport security point.